xpack-dev-tools/meson-build-xpack/README-RELEASE.md

 - open the `common-versions-source.sh` file
 - add a new `if` with the new version before the existing code
+- check the Python version, and possibly bump to newer one

 ## Push the build script